secretstartups/handbook/faq-gitlab-licensing-technology-to-independent-chinese-company/index.html.md

 GitLab and JiHu will use two separate repositories where GitLab’s repository will be upstream and JiHu’s repository will be downstream.
 Changes to GitLab CE and EE will be one-way mirrored to the JiHu Edition, however, changes to the JiHu Edition will not be mirrored back to GitLab CE and EE.

 Instead of mirroring, JiHu will be able to contribute to the Community Edition and Enterprise Edition by following the same meticulous protocols we already have in place for our current contributors.
-Each contribution must meet Gitlab’s rigorous standards for security and code quality before being added to the GitLab application.
+Each contribution must meet GitLab’s rigorous standards for security and code quality before being added to the GitLab application.

 As an independent company, JiHu will manage its own technologies and infrastructure.
-JiHu’s SaaS service (GitLab.cn) and Gitlab Inc.’s SaaS service (GitLab.com) will share no common infrastructure, networking connectivity, systems, services, data, or resources.
+JiHu’s SaaS service (GitLab.cn) and GitLab Inc.’s SaaS service (GitLab.com) will share no common infrastructure, networking connectivity, systems, services, data, or resources.

 ![How the two repositories work](/images/faq/two-repositories.png){: .center}